Volodymyr Zelenskyy: Kvartal 95 Studio (2003–2019)

-In 2016, while he was serving as the artistic director of Kvartal 95, Zelenskyy was a co-presenter of the Teletriumph Awards, the national television awards of Ukraine, alongside Masha Efrosynina.
-Teletriumph 2016 was held at Freedom Hall, and was not televised.
+In 2016, while he was the artistic director of Kvartal 95, Zelenskyy co-presented the Teletriumph Awards, the national television awards of Ukraine, alongside Masha Efrosynina.
+Teletriumph 2016 was held at Freedom Hall and was not televised.
 He also had to leave the stage to accept his own award that night.
-However, the television channel that Kvartal 95 had been associated with, Inter, and their parent company Inter Media Group, boycotted the event and did not participate in the nomination process due to disputes within the Ukrainian television industry and the awards organizers.
+However, the television channel that Kvartal 95 had been associated with, Inter, and their parent company Inter Media Group, boycotted the event and did not participate in the nomination process due to disputes within the Ukrainian television industry and the awards organisers.
 Zelenskyy reportedly delivered a biting punchline about the boycott.
 The president of Inter Media Group then circulated a press release in response.

 Zelenskyy worked mostly in Russian-language productions.
-His first role in the Ukrainian language was the romantic comedy I, You, He, She, which was released in Ukraine in December 2018.
+The romantic comedy Me.
+You.
+He.
+She, released in Ukraine in December 2018, was his first acting role in the Ukrainian language.
 The first version of the script was written in Ukrainian but was translated into Russian for the Lithuanian actress Agnė Grudytė.
 Later, the movie was dubbed into Ukrainian.

+Inter general producer (2010–2012)

+Zelenskyy was a member of the board and the general producer of the TV channel Inter from 2010 to 2012, where he created 30 new formats.
+Later in 2018, Zelenskyy said that then-President Yanukovych had offered him US$100 million for political control of Kvartal 95's programmes after he became general producer of Inter, but Zelenskyy refused.